Welcome

 • Analyze a large and complex pre-existing code base.

-• Effectively explain things in a presentation.
+• Present your work in a public presentation.

 Git Introduction

-Introduction to source control
+Introduction to source revision control.

 2 days